Quantum States Imaging of Magnetic Field Contours based on Autler-Townes Effect in Yb Atoms

 Next, we investigate the agreement between our theoretical fluorescence and experiment.
 Using the computed $|\textbf{B}|$, we first generated a theoretical fluorescence curve by assuming $B_x$=$B_y$=0 and that the B-field gradient was solely $dB_z/dz$ (green curve).
 This baseline calculation produced the green dotted curve in Fig.~\ref{fig:B-field-mapping}(c) with the uncertainty band (one standard deviation).
-We see two significant discrepancies from the data (black curve).
-First, the minimum intensity near $z=-5$ mm is well above zero, indicating non-zero $B_x$ as discussed earlier.
-Second, apparent shifts in the dips suggest that $B_y \neq 0$.
-Using our model and interactively calculating the fluorescence for a range of constant $B_x, B_y$ values we found that $B_x=0.12(2)$ G, $B_y=0.36(2)$ G produced the theoretical curve (orange dashed line) that best agrees with the experiment (black curve).
-These $B_x, B_y$ values are consistent with independent Hall probe measurements of the Earth's field outside the vacuum chamber, and within uncertainties of the Hall sensor.
+We see two significant discrepancies from the experiment (black curve).
+First, the minimum fluorescence near $z=-5$ mm (where $B_z=0$) is well above zero even after background subtraction.
+This indicates that $B_x\neq0$ because $B_x$ causes dipole precession about the $x$-axis (away from the polarization axis $y$), allowing some fluorescence to reach the camera.
+Second, the apparent shifts and distortion near the first dip suggest that $B_y \neq 0$.
+With $y-$polarized light, $B_y$ effectively shifts the locations of the dark lines (contours of constant $|B|$) without lifting the fluorescence minimum from zero because $B_y$ does not change the dipole orientation, an important distinction from $B_x$ (see End Matter for more details and illustrations in Figs.~\ref{fig:contour_bxbz} and~\ref{fig:contour_bybz}.)
+Using our model and interactively calculating the fluorescence (see End Matter) for a range of constant $B_x, B_y$ values, we found that $|B_x|=0.12(2)$ G, $|B_y=|0.36(2)$ G produced the theoretical curve (orange dashed line) that best agrees with the experiment (black curve).
+These values are consistent with independent Hall probe measurements of the Earth's field outside the vacuum chamber, and within uncertainties of the Hall sensor.
 With these estimates, we computed revised values of $|B_z|$, as shown in Fig.~\ref{fig:B-field-mapping}(b).